joelparkerhenderson/wordbooks/pages/program-evaluation-and-review-technique/index.md

 PERT uses three time estimates for each task: optimistic, most likely, and pessimistic.
 These estimates are used to calculate the expected duration of each task, as well as the expected project completion time.
 PERT also takes into account the dependencies between tasks and the probability of completing each task on time.

-One of the main advantages of PERT is that it allows project managers to identify potential delays and take corrective action before they become critical.
-PERT also helps project managers to estimate the probability of completing the project on time and to allocate resources more effectively.
+PERT enables project managers to identify potential delays, estimate the probability of completing the project on time, and allocate resources more effectively.

-However, PERT also has some limitations.
-It can be time-consuming and complex to implement, and it relies heavily on accurate time estimates for each task.
+However, PERT can be complex to implement, and it relies heavily on accurate time estimates for each task.
 PERT is also less effective for projects with a large number of tasks or where the tasks are highly interdependent.